devfile/registry-viewer/README.md

 - There are two types of source types, url and local.
   - url is for specifying a remote hosts.
   - local is for specifying a local hosts.
 NOTE: Local MUST have `index.json` under the root path specified, an example is below.
+- The "alias" property is optional and can only be assigned if using the "url" property.
+- An alias is only recommended if the "url" property is assigned a localhost address.
+If no alias is specified the share button will use the "url" property.
+- The link for the share button will not work if "local" is specified.

 `/devfiles`